brenov/xr-cv19-diagnosis/README.md

 We believe that the augmented images increased the dataset unbalance since there are more NON-COVID images than the COVID ones.

-The figures 2, 3, 4, 5, and 6 present the probability distributions of the tests of each experiment.
+Figures 2, 3, 4, 5, and 6 show the probability distributions for each experiment.
-The results less than 0.5 are the images classified as NON-COVID cases, and the ones closer to 1 are the images classified as COVID cases.
-The blue label are the COVID images and the yellow label are the NON-COVID images.
+The values less than 0.5 are the images classified as NON-COVID cases, and the ones closer to 1 are the images classified as COVID cases.
+The blue label is for the COVID images, and the yellow label is for the NON-COVID images.
 As expected, some NON-COVID and COVID cases are misclassified.
-As we can see, in figure 2, there are some images with a degree of uncertainty if is COVID or NON-COVID (in a range of 0.1 until 0.9).
-Also, there are high degree of certainty predicted as false positive or false negative.
-As shown in figures 3, 4, 5 and 6 the augmented data reduced uncertainty of the images, however, kept some miss predictions.
+Figure 2 shows that some chest X-ray images have a degree of uncertainty regarding COVID or NON-COVID classification (in a range of 0.1 until 0.9).
+Also, there is a high degree of certainty predicted as false positives or false negatives.
+As shown in figures 3, 4, 5, and 6, the augmented data reduced the uncertainty of the images; however, it kept some miss predictions.

 <table>
   <tr>